smartemission/docker-se-grafana-dc/README.md

 # docker-se-grafana-dc

-Grafana viewer for AirSensEUR data from the InfluxDB Data Collector.
+Grafana viewer for AirSensEUR data from the SE InfluxDB Data Collector.
 Fully functional:
 Includes Datasource and Dashboard definitions.
 You mainly need to provide credential settings via Env-vars.